 Improvements in resilience dimensions are associated with reduced support for violence.
-A majority of the resilience dimensions are negatively correlated with respondents' support for violence and willingness to justify the use of violence (Figure 4), with a sense of agency and diversity of social networks having the strongest relationship with less violent attitudes.
+A majority of the resilience dimensions are negatively correlated with respondents' support for violence and willingness to justify the use of violence (Figure 4), with a sense of agency and diversity of social networks having the strongest relationship with less violent attitudes.14

 More favorable perception of the government and a better sense of one's position in the community are also associated with reduced support for violence, whereas there was no relationship between access to skills and livelihoods and reduced support for violence.
-Overall, these results support CREATE's theory of change, which suggests the importance of improving these dimensions for reducing support for violence- the proxy for individuals' alignment with the aims of violent extremist organisations.
-They also suggest that social assets may be more influential than purely economic factors in increasing individuals'
+Overall, these results support CREATE's theory of change, which suggests the importance of improving these dimensions for reducing support for violence-the proxy for individuals' alignment with the aims of violent extremist organizations.
+They also suggest that social assets may be more influential than purely economic factors in increasing individuals' resilience to radicalization and recruitment in the coastal Kenyan context.
+In particular, these findings are consistent with research that shows the importance of social connections with those who are dissimilar to oneself for

-&lt;sup>13 This graphic summarises the relationship between each resilience factor and support for violence by plotting the regression coefficients.
+13 This graphic summarizes the relationship between each resilience factor and support for violence by plotting the regression coefficients.
 Variables for which the confidence interval intersects the red line are not statistically significant.
-The stars also denote statistically significant results: \p<0.10; \\p<0.05; \\\p<0.01.
+The stars also denote statistically significant results: p<0.10; p<0.05; p<0.01.
 The regression model that is the basis for this graphic includes county fixed effects and demographic control variables.

-&lt;sup>14 These associations are statistically significant (p<0.05) even when controlling for demographics and include county fixed effects to account for county specific attributes.
+14 These associations are statistically significant (p<0.05) even when controlling for demographics and include county fixed effects to account for county specific attributes.